nmtc-run/nmtc-run.github.io/pages/event-voyageur.md

 The time and place for bibs and bags is race morning in the start area.

 * **Race number:** At the check-in desk, we will assign and present you with your race number.
-* **Drop bags:**  After checking in, look for signs noting where to place your clearly-labeled drop bags.
+* **Drop bags:**  After checking in, label your drop bags with your name and number.
+Signs will direct you where to place each bag.

 # Runner support during the race